navidrome/navidrome/CONTRIBUTING.md

 Following all the guidelines an ideal commit will look like:
 ```
-    git commit --signoff -m "feat(themes): New-theme - I816"
+    git commit --signoff -m "feat(themes): New-theme - #834"
 ```

-After commiting push your commits to your forked branch and create a Pull Request from there.
+After committing, push your commits to your forked branch and create a Pull Request from there.
 The Pull Request Title can be the same as `<type>(scope): <description> - <issue number>` A demo layout of how the Pull request body can look:
 ```